Board of Directors

 Gustavo Gallego heard about the “First-Time Home Buyers” program at JAS 17 years ago.
 At that time, he worked as a teller at Bank of America; that is to say, he did not make enough money to purchase an apartment on his own.
 For this reason, Gustavo took advantage of this grand program at JAS.
 So far, he's happy with it and has no complains at all.
 Right now he's working for Jewish Vocational Service (JVS) as a Manager of Secure Jobs Partnership; he oversees all aspects of this department and the MassLeap program.
 Something he has learned at JVS is that he really loves to enhance the lives of people in need.

 Jesse Kanson-Benanav moved to the Boston area after graduating from Oberlin College and started working as a community organizer on housing issues with Somerville Community Corporation.
-He went on to get a Master of City Planning at MIT with a concentration in housing, community, and economic development.
-After completing his Masters, Jesse went on to work for several organizations focused on public housing, affordable housing, and real estate development,before returning to Somerville Community Corporation as a Senior Project Manager.
+He went on to earn a Master in City Planning at MIT with a concentration in housing, community, and economic development.
+After completing his Masters, Jesse went on to work for several organizations focused on public housing, affordable housing, and real estate development, before returning to Somerville Community Corporation as a Senior Project Manager.
+He is currently a Senior Project Manager at B'nai B'rith Housing.
 Jesse also founded and serves as the Chairman for A Better Cambridge, a community group dedicated to smart growth development to preserve and expand diverse, affordable, livable and sustainable neighborhoods.

 Michael Kuhn is First Vice President in Commercial Lending at Cambridge Savings Bank and helps to continue JAS’s longstanding partnership with Cambridge Savings Bank.
 Michael has been with Cambridge Savings for almost 10 years and previously worked for Rockland Trust Company and the Federal Reserve Bank of Philadelphia.
 He received a B.S. in Finance from Rowan University and an Associate’s degree in Computer Science from Camden County College.